-A would-be robber hoped to walk away from a Bedok pawnshop with gold jewellery yesterday - but ended up fleeing empty-handed after his chopper broke when he tried to smash open a glass display case.
+SINGAPORE - A would-be robber hoped to walk away from a Bedok pawnshop with handfuls of gold jewellery on Friday afternoon (July 12) - but ended up fleeing empty-handed after his chopper broke when he tried to smash open a glass display case.

-Employees related how the masked man entered ValueMax at Block 213, Bedok North Street 1, at about 1.50pm brandishing the blade, before he swung it on the glass counter.
+Employees said the masked man entered ValueMax at Block 213 Bedok North Street 1 brandishing the blade, then swung it on the glass counter.

-Although the thick glass counter cracked slightly, it did not break - unlike the man's weapon, which snapped into two pieces.
-After picking them up, he fled without taking anything else with him.
+Although the thick glass counter cracked slightly, it did not break - unlike his weapon which snapped into two pieces.

-An employee at the shop, 66-year-old Choo Yong Chang, said he believed the culprit was in his 40s.
+An employee at the shop, Mr Choo Yong Chang, 66, said he believed the culprit was in his 40s.

-When The Straits Times visited the shop at around 4pm, the business appeared to have returned to normal, although a piece of masking tape covered the cracked display case.
+The Straits Times visited the shop at around 4pm when business appeared to have returned to normal, although a piece of masking tape covered the cracked display case.

-Mr Choo said that while the shop was insured, the staff there had feared that the robber would hack at them with the weapon.
+Mr Choo told reporters that while the shop was insured, the staff there were afraid the man would hack at them with the weapon.

-In August last year, a ValueMax pawnshop near Boon Lay MRT station also survived a robbery attempt when 29-year-old Bangladeshi national Sheikh Md Razan threw an object on the shop's counter, falsely claiming it was a bomb.
+In August last year, a ValueMax pawn shop near Boon Lay MRT station also survived a robbery attempt when Bangladeshi national Sheikh Md Razan, 29, threw an object on the shop's counter, falsely claiming it was a bomb.